TwisterMike15/Language-Translations/README.md

 This is s fully functioning compiler created for an undergraduate level compiler construction class.
-All code is converted from a language created by the professor to runable C code, unless errors are encountered during exectution
+All code is converted from a language created by the professor to runable C code, unless syntax or semantic errors are encountered during scanning or parsing respectively